When to notify blood, body substance and needlestick injuries

 - hepatitis B immunoglobulin

 2. A worker requires post-exposure prophylaxis against HIV infection.

-3. An infection occurs as a result of the exposure, such as:
+SafeWork NSW must also be notified if an infection occurs as a result of an exposure incident, such as:

 - hepatitis B